Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

-For example, P13 noted that MaxQDA now has LLM-based features, but their team chose not to use them because they were unable to confirm with their university whether using these tools was legal based on their data agreement and privacy standards.
-P7 echoed this, sharing their concern is not \textit{``just the researcher directly using ChatGPT, but also the researcher using tools which use ChatGPT further.''} Researchers were also concerned these risks may be exacerbated for vulnerable populations, groups which are often the subject of study in qualitative research.
+P7 and P13 highlighted that it is currently challenging to understand if LLM-based features are integrated into existing QDA tools in a way that protects participant data.
+For example, P13 noted that MAXQDA now has LLM-based features, but their team chose not to use them because they were unable to confirm the legality of doing so based on their data agreement and privacy standards.
+P7 echoed this, sharing their concern is not \textit{``just the researcher directly using ChatGPT, but also the researcher using tools which use ChatGPT further.''} Researchers were also concerned these risks may be exacerbated for the populations of vulnerable groups qualitative research often seeks to study.
 Researchers in our study work with vulnerable populations, such as undocumented immigrants, those in political exile, and those with disabilities.
-Each one of these participants shared explicit concern that using LLMs on their participants' data, given the populations they study, could put their participants risk, so they felt their data should not be used with LLMs.
+The researchers studying these three populations shared explicit concern that using LLMs could put those participants' privacy at risk.
+Given the potentially grave consequences of identity exposure for individuals in those vulnerable groups, these researchers strongly felt those participants' data should not be used with LLMs readily available now.

+To mitigate these risks, some researchers reported experimenting with ways to honor privacy while still using these tools.
+P11 shared, \textit{``Sometimes I do put some participant's quotations in, but I intentionally trim out specific keywords, for example, specific product names or functions.''} This participant is also an example of the multiple participants who reported believing it unethical to share participant data with third-party tools like ChatGPT, but who did not discuss potential alternatives, like open source models, that could address some of these concerns.
+This absence may be due to a combined lack of knowledge of privacy-preserving alternatives or the relative scarcity of mainstream, user-friendly alternatives to proprietary tools, particularly for users without technical backgrounds.